SatyaRaghuNandan/sparkxgboost/README.md

 Many thanks for testing SparkXGBoost!

-You can file bug report or provide suggestions using [github issues](https://github.com/rotationsymmetry/SparkXGBoost/issues).
+You can file bug report or provide suggestions using [GitHub Issues](https://github.com/rotationsymmetry/SparkXGBoost/issues).

 If you would like to improve the codebase, please don't hesitate to submit a pull request.